ndevenish/Blender_ioEDM/EDM_Specification.md

 ### The Root Node

-The next entry is a `named_type` '`rootNode`'.
-This has always been observed to be an instance of `model::RootNode`, and is described below.
+The next entry is a `named_type` - but is always a named instance of `model::RootNode`.

-### Unknown data block

-Before the object list is an unknown data block.
-This is the only area of the EDM file that remains a complete mystery - there does not even appear to be any kind of size indicator, and it only ever appears to be preceeded by an integer value of `-1`.

-The only method of parsing that is currently known is to scan the bytestream for the start of the render items section - a `uint` followed by a  `string` ("CONNECTORS", "RENDER_NODES", "SHELL_NODES" or "LIGHT_NODES") and backtracking the appropriate amount.
+### Transformation Nodes

+There is then a list of named transformation and animation nodes, always starting with an empty `model::Node`.
+The types of node that appear in this list are:

+- `model::Node`
+- `model::TransformNode`
+- `model::Bone`
+- `model::LodNode`
+- `model::BillboardNode`
+- `model::ArgAnimationNode`
+- `model::ArgScaleNode`
+- `model::ArgRotationNode`
+- `model::ArgPositionNode`
+- `model::ArgAnimatedBone`
+- `model::ArgVisibilityNode`

+Following this list is a rather opaque block of data - on the surface it appears to be a `-1` followed by a large block of mostly zeros, with only occasional data.
+This block is simply an array of transformation node references - each `uint` holds the transformation node index of the parent in it's transformation chain, with `-1` indicating that the node has no parent - the reason most of the data is zero is that mostly there is no need for a complex chain of parent transformation.

+This tree of parenting allows for complex animations and skeletal structures that allow multiple animations to be applied to each render item.

 ### Render Items